 State operating assistance to eligible transit agencies represents the largest annual appropriation of CTF revenue.
 Section 10 of Act 51 establishes the payment of operating grants to "eligible authorities and eligible governmental agencies" as the third CTF appropriation priority, after CTF-related debt service and payment of the department's costs of administering the CTF.
-Local bus operating assistance represents approximately sixty percent of annual CTF appropriations.7
+Local bus operating assistance represents approximately 56% percent of FY 2017-18 CTF appropriations.7

-Funding for the Local bus operating line item has been in fairly narrow range for a number of years.
-From FY 2006-07 through FY 2013-14 the baseline appropriation was \$166.6 million - although in both FYs 2012-13 and 2013-14 this baseline funding was supplemented with \$5.4 million appropriated in a Discretionary state operating line item.
+For a number of years funding for the Local bus operating line item had been in fairly narrow range.
+From FY 2006-07 through FY 2013-14 the baseline appropriation was \$166.6 million - although in both FYs 2012-13 and 2013-14 this baseline funding was supplemented through a Discretionary state operating line item.
 The Local bus operating appropriation for both FYs 2014-15 and 2015-16 was \$167.4 million.
+The appropriation was increased in FY 2016-17 to \$186.3 million, and increased again for FY 2017-18 to \$188.3 million.